-Pythagoras theorem: Statement & Formula
+Pythagoras Theorem: Statement & Formula

 In a right-angled triangle, the side opposite to the right angle is called the hypotenuse and the other two sides are known as the legs of the right-angled triangle.
-The hypotenuse is the longest side and the other 2 sides are named as Perpendicular and base.
+The hypotenuse is the longest side and the other 2 sides are named Perpendicular and base.

 Statement of Pythagoras theorem: The Pythagoras theorem states that “In a right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two sides”

 From the figure given above, the Pythagoras theorem formula can be derived as:

 AB² + BC² = AC²

 We are given a right triangle ABC right angled at B. Let BD be perpendicular to the hypotenuse AC.
 You must know the theorem “If a perpendicular is drawn from the vertex of the right angle of a right triangle to the hypotenuse then triangles on both sides of the perpendicular are similar to the whole triangle and to each other”

 Let us draw BD ⊥ AC (See Fig)

 ∠ A = ∠ A

 and ∠ ADB = ∠ ABC